samtools/htslib/samples/README.md

 [Write_fast][Write_fast]

   This application showcases the fasta/fastq data write.
-It appends given data file and creates an index file for it.
+It appends data on given file.

 [Index_write][Index_write]

   This application showcases the creation of index along with output creation.
 Based on file type and shift, it creates bai, csi or crai files.

+[Index_fast][Index_fast]

+  This application showcases index creation on fasta/fastq reference data.

 [Read_reg][Read_reg]: